 Conclusion

-Google Tasks can be HIPAA compliant if used as part of a Google Workspace plan covered under Google's BAA.
+Google Tasks may be HIPAA compliant, but only when used as part of a paid Google Workspace plan with a signed BAA.

 Learn more: HIPAA Compliant Email: The Definitive Guide